microsoft/fast/packages/web-components/fast-foundation/src/text-area/text-area.spec.md

 ### Accessibility

 The input element inside the shadow-dom of the checkbox will be a focusable element.
-With this in mind, so long as the textarea recieves focus, assistive technology should treat it as such.
+With this in mind, so long as the textarea receives focus, assistive technology should treat it as such.

 ### Globalization
 N/A